geoffreylitt/wildcard-onward-paper/paper.md

 It provides a consistent experience across all applications, and clearly shows the user what structured data is available to work with.

-Ainsworth et al's provide a helpful taxonomy of the value of multiple representations [@ainsworth1999].
+Ainsworth et al provide a helpful taxonomy of the value of multiple representations [@ainsworth1999].
 In their terms, Wildcard plays a _complementary role_ by supporting a different set of tasks from the original application, while displaying _shared information_.
 We also suspect that Wildcard helps _constructs deeper understanding_ by _subtraction_.
 By stripping away details